hvdrosa/SPACEtomo_external/README.md

 ```
 If you get an error message, please consult the [SerialEM website](https://bio3d.colorado.edu/SerialEM/hlp/html/about_scripts.htm#Python) on how to setup Python for SerialEM.

+## Instalation of conda environments

 Additionally, you will require several Python modules.
 I highly recommend using the [miniconda](https://docs.conda.io/projects/miniconda/en/latest/) package manager (you will need network connection).

+For our setup, I dowloaded and installed [Anaconda](https://www.anaconda.com/download) on the SupportPC running Windows (because SerialEM runs also in Windows).
+Then I open the Anaconda launcher and using the Anaconda Powershell I've installed the dependencies as following:

 If everything goes well, you can install all dependencies by downloading the *SPACEenvironment.yaml* file and running the following line the Anaconda Prompt: